Avg: 2.5 from 10 votes

-This is a fun sport route in a nice setting.
-It is a long runout of 5.8 to the first bolt, then intricate face climbing on cool crystals leads around the corner to crux moves going left along the roof.
-A good shakeout on big holds leads past one more tricky section.
-A moderate runout on pretty easy climbing leads to the anchor.
+This is a really good route in a nice setting.
+It starts with a 25 foot section of 5.8 to the first bolt.
+You need some gear for the start.
+After you clip the first bolt some intricate face climbing on cool crystals and edges leads around the corner to crux moves under the roof.
+Get an OK shakeout on some big holds after the crux, then get through one more tricky section to the last bolt.
+A moderate runout on 5.8'ish terrain leads to the anchor.

 The Haas guidebook has this route graded as 5.12c.
-We didn't think it was nearly that hard, and I think it is probably 11d or 12a.
+We didn't think it was nearly that hard, and I think it is probably closer to 12a.